EmadMohamedEng/twitter/readme.md

 THEN run seed :
 php artisan db:seed

-Or by one command (migrate + seed ) :
-php artisan migrate:refresh --seed

 or you can use my sql file "twitter.sql" in the project root

 THEN  make autoload helpers :
 composer dump-autoload